 The condition can typically be diagnosed by an ophthalmologist during an eye exam, long before noticeable vision symptoms occur and when more treatment options are still available.
 Thus it is very important for those suffering from diabetes to have regular eye exams, to monitor for diabetic retinopathy and other complications.

 Treatments for diabetic retinopathy vary based upon the nature and progression of the condition.
 The best way to preserve good vision is to vigilantly control blood-sugar levels, lessening the chance of retinopathy, and impeding its rate of advancement.

 Once the disease is in advanced stages, the ophthalmologist may choose a type of laser surgery, called pan-retinal photocoagulation.
 This technique burns many tiny dots across the retina, with the aim of sealing off leaky blood vessels and discouraging further blood vessel growth.
 This surgery does not cure diabetic retinopathy, but it can help to save remaining vision.

 If the vitreous humor has become clouded by blood leakage, there is a chance it may be naturally purged by the eye.
 If clouding persists, however, a vitrectomy, surgical removal of the vitreous humor, may be necessary.
 The ophthalmologist replaces it with a saline solution, and the eye naturally replenishes the vitreous fluid over time.
 This procedure can restore vision that has been obscured in the vitreous, however, any vision loss due to retinal damage or detachment is not restored.

-If you have diabetes or are experiencing any symptoms of diabetic retinopathy, we encourage you to contact us today to schedule a consultation at (509) 484-5710 or toll-free at (800) 522-5710, email us at email@example.com, or click the button below.← BACK TO COMPLETE EYE CARE OVERVIEW
+If you have diabetes or are experiencing any symptoms of diabetic retinopathy, we encourage you to contact us today to schedule a consultation at (509) 484-5710 or toll-free at (800) 522-5710, email us at email@example.com.← BACK TO COMPLETE EYE CARE OVERVIEW